What is a Mobile Network Operator?

 A Mobile Network Operator (MNO) is a company that provides wireless communication services to mobile device users.
-It operates and maintains the infrastructure necessary for mobile communication, including radio spectrum allocation, network equipment, and billing systems.
-MNOs play a crucial role in the telecom industry by enabling connectivity and communication across vast geographic areas.
-Their services are essential for both personal and business communication, making them integral to modern network management.
+It operates and maintains the infrastructure necessary for mobile communication, including radio spectrum allocation, network towers, and core network management.
+MNOs play a crucial role in the telecom industry by enabling voice, data, and messaging services, which are essential for both personal and business communication.
+Their relevance extends to network management, where they ensure seamless connectivity and service quality for millions of users.

 History of Mobile Network Operators